Putra Bridge

 Putra Bridge (Jambatan Putra) is the main bridge in Putrajaya, Malaysia.
 It is analogous to Khaju Bridge in Esfahan, Iran.
 With a span of 435 metres, this bridge connects the Government Precinct to the Mixed Development Precinct and links Putra Square with the Boulevard.
 It was constructed in 1997.

 The upper level of the bridge forms part of the Boulevard.
-This huge three-deck bridge provides vehicle, monorail and pedestrian access.
+This huge triple-deck bridge provides vehicle, monorail and pedestrian access.
 Besides providing the link between Precinct 1 and Precinct 2 on the Core Island, it has been designed to be a special feature of Putrajaya.
 The piers also accommodate fine dining restaurants within its main pillar supports.